mozilla/experimenter/app/experimenter/docs/adrs/0001-build-nimbus-console-in-experimenter.md

-# Create A New Web Application To Manage Nimbus Experiments
+# Build Nimbus Console As Part Of The Experimenter Code Base

 * Status: decided
 * Deciders: Kate Hudson
-* Date: 2020-08-18
+* Date: 2020-08-31

 ## Context and Problem Statement